OUR PARa 84 APPROVALS

 echo barn, kent

-Completed in 2017, this large family home approved under Para 80 adjacent to listed farm buildings, was built on a disused agricultural plot in the Kent countryside.
-Designed by Hawkes Architecture, the veil of louvres wrap around the main house and give the sense that this may still be an agricultural barn.
+Completed in 2017, this large family home situated adjacent to listed farm buildings was built on a disused agricultural plot in the Kent countryside.
+Designed by Hawkes Architecture and Squires Young Landscape Architecture the veil of louvres wrap around the main house and give the sense that this may still be an agricultural barn.
 Two single storey timber and mathematical tiled barns define a public courtyard on entering the site and a private courtyard on the south east side of the house.
 The PV-T panel mounted on the roof harness solar energy as electricity and heat.
 The heat is extracted and dumped beneath the Para 80 house into the Earth Energy Bank, inter seasonal heat store which will heat the house during the winter months.
 The electricity is used on site and stored in a battery to be used during peak hours in the evening.

 VIEWPOINT, SURREY

-With construction now completed, this innovative 6,500²ft eco-house lies in the Metropolitan Green Belt and High Weald AONB.
-This project also represented the first consent under paragraph 55 of the NPPF 2012, which Hughes Planning secured on appeal.
+Now completed, this innovative 6,500²ft ‘dream home’ lies in the Green Belt and High Weald AONB.
+This project represented the first consent under paragraph 55 of the then newly published NPPF (2012), which Hughes Planning secured on appeal.
 The proposal consolidated a former commercial stud farm with a pioneering new low carbon family home.
 The landscape enhancements to the site sought to ‘stitch’ the 109 acre site back into the landscape and to significantly enhance the setting for the new dwelling.
 Designed by Hawkes Architecture.

 FURROWS, NORTH YORKSHIRE

-Now completed and being enjoyed everyday by our wonderful clients, this Para 80 house in the district of Harrogate forms a new landmark between the village settlement and the wider agricultural setting.
+Won on appeal and now completed, this country house in the (former) district of Harrogate forms a new landmark between the village settlement and the wider agricultural setting.
 The design concept bears reference to traditional ploughing techniques and the first floor box, containing the main living area, references the simple forms and materials of agricultural buildings visible in the wider landscape.
 The innovative design features a PV-T system and an Earth Energy Bank which enables vast amounts of summer solar energy to be stored.
 Furrows will be off-grid 85% of the time and still export enough electricity to run two further houses.
 Designed by Hawkes Architecture in collaboration with FPCR Landscape Architecture.